christianh814/fauxpenshift/README.md

 > **NOTE:** This might work with Podman, but not if you're doing "rootless" mode (i.e. Just run this as root)

 While you don't need the `kind` CLI, you do need to satisfy all the prereqs for KIND.
-If you're having trouble see [HERE](https://kind.sigs.k8s.io/).
+If you're having trouble see [their official docs](https://kind.sigs.k8s.io/).

 # Running it